PARENT HANDBOOK

 Wildwood Family

 We strive to create community among the Wildwood families.
 Building a network of support for nature loving families empowers and encourages them to get out in nature even more—in all weather!
-We plan to host Wildwood family gatherings throughout the year and will keep you all updated about that!
+We host 4-6 Wildwood family gatherings throughout the year to provide opportunities to build community and share experiences together.

 Communication

-If you need to convey time-sensitive information about an imminent absence, late arrivals, or a change to pick-up plans, please contact your teacher directly via phone before or after class (you will be given your teachers' contact info at the beginning of the year via email).
+If you need to convey time-sensitive information about an upcoming absence, late arrivals, or a change to pick-up plans, please contact your teacher directly via phone before or after class (you will be given your teachers' contact info at the beginning of the year).

 We keep our class time free from interruptions and screens unless there is an emergency.
 For all other non-time-sensitive questions, please email wildwoodschoolutah@gmail.com